MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 The following steps can be adapted to custom :ref:`settings file <mmm_settings_file>`.

 - Create a new empty project named ``architecture-repository``
-- Create a new file named ``ivysettings.xml`` with the following content and update the included settings file according to your MicroEJ SDK version
+- Create a new file named ``ivysettings.xml`` with the following content and update the included settings file according to your MicroEJ SDK version (see :ref:`get_sdk_version`)

   .. code-block:: xml